The San Juan Basin is home to the highest concentration of methane pollution in the United States.

-The Conoco-Phillips’ San Juan Basin oil and gas facilities, particularly their coal-bed methane wells from the Fruitland coal formation, collectively add up to be the largest single source of methane in the United States.
+In 2017, Hilcorp bought the Conoco-Phillips’ San Juan Basin oil and gas facilities.
+These facilities, particularly the coal-bed methane wells from the Fruitland coal formation, collectively add up to be the largest single source of methane in the United States.

 Natural gas is often found alongside oil.
 Therefore, production, refinement, transportation, and storage of crude oil are also sources of methane emissions.
 In some circumstances, wells are designed to capture both oil and gas for market, but often natural gas is vented or flared and only oil is captured.